getgauge/docs.gauge.org/howto/ci_cd/gocd.rst

-HOWTO: Integrating Gauge with Go.cd
+HOWTO: Integrating Gauge with GoCD
 ===================================

-`Go.cd <https://www.gocd.io/>`__ is a continuous integration and deployment tool.
+`GoCD <https://www.gocd.io/>`__ is a continuous integration and deployment tool.